6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 When will PMTI update their material to reflect the new PMP Exam content?

-PMTI has already began updating their course material based on the exposure draft of PMI.
-The fine-tuning and refinements will continue through the end of 2017 to ensure the course continues its ability to produce the 99% pass rate that PMTI has maintained since its 13 years of PMP certification training in nearly 80 locations across US and Canada.
+The fine-tuning and refinements ensure the course continues its ability to produce the 99% pass rate that PMTI has maintained since its 14+ years of PMP certification training online and in nearly 60 locations across US and Canada.

 What has been PMTI's experience with PMBOK® Guide and PMP Exam changes?